knewplay/book-programming-essential/Appendix/tools.md

 Back in the days, knowing how to use a terminal was absolutely necessary to communicate with the computer.
 Today, almost everyone uses the GUI exclusively.
 That is everyone except for programmers and IT professionals.

-We have to understand that fundamentally, all programs are a sequence of instructions for the computer to execute.
-It's not like the graphical components of a program just magically appear based on the instructions; someone had to program the corresponding graphical interface for the program.
+To understand why the terminal is important, we must recognize that all programs are ultimately a series of instructions guiding the computer's actions.
+These instructions can be directly represented to letters and numbers, rather than a graphical component on the screen.
+It's not like the graphical components of a program just magically appear based on the instructions; someone had to program the corresponding GUI for the program.

 For example, if you are playing a video game and click on the "Start Game" button, the game doesn't just start magically; it follows a set of commands set up by the programmers.
 For example, the underlying commands could be as follows: